mabrahamdevops/jenkins-docker-build-cluster/README.md

 Here we are using aws-cli version 1.1.185 to call "terraform apply" to build the jenkins-docker-build-cluster with the Terraform provider.aws version 2.63.0.

-Here are the expected resources after terraform deploy completes.
+Here are the expected resources after terraform apply completes.

 1. Launch Configuration createS EC2 instances, minimum of twol
 ![](images/ec2.png)